Visteon Technical Analysis (NASDAQ:VC)

 Visteon Moving Average

 Moving averages show the average price of VC stock over a set time period and help traders see the overall trend by smoothening out the daily variation in price movement.
 The longer the duration of the moving average, the higher the lag.
 For example, 200 day moving averages for Visteon are mostly signals of long term trends and will help long term traders.

 Bollinger Bands were developed by the famous technical trader John Bollinger and are a measure of the volatility of a stock like the VC stock.
 The stock price is trading between the average and the upper band in the context of Visteon bollinger bands.

 The moving average convergence divergence or MACD is a technical indicator which helps gauge the stock price trend, as the indicator is useful in understanding the strength, direction and momentum of the stock price.
-The Visteon MACD indicator can be used to identify bullish and bearish trends for the stock.
+The Visteon MACD line is above the signal line.